alfahami/docker-cheat-sheet/README.md

    -------------------
    ![alt full process](images/docker-run-hello-world.svg)

-   PS : if the the image is not found in the local repository <code>Unable to find image 'image-name'</code> will be printed on the terminal.
+   *Note* *:* *if the the image is not found in the local repository <code>Unable to find image 'image-name'</code> will be printed on the terminal.<br>
-   The <mark>Daemon</mark> will reach out to default public registry (Docker Hub) and pulls in the last copy of the image if found.
+   The <mark>Daemon</mark> will reach out to default public registry (Docker Hub) and pulls in the last copy of the image if found.<br>
-   A new container will then be created from the fresly pulled image.
+   A new container will then be created from the fresly pulled image.<br>
    By default, Docker Daemon look for images in the hub that are not present locally and once an image has been fetched, it will stay in the local cache.
-   In case of newer images, the Daemon will fetch them automatically.
+   In case of newer images, the Daemon will fetch them automatically.*

    ## Docker Container Basics manipulations <a name="div-manips"></a>